 The probability of default ("PD") is derived from internal credit rating grades (based on available information about the borrower) and multiple forward-looking macroeconomic scenarios which are probability weighted.
 Credit risk is considered to have increased significantly if the PD has significantly increased at the reporting date relative to the PD of the facility, at the date of initial recognition.
 The assessment of whether a change in PD is "significant" is based both on a consideration of the relative change in PD and on qualitative indicators of the credit risk of the facility, which indicate whether a loan is performing or in difficulty.
 In addition, as a backstop, the Group considers that SICR has occurred in all cases when an asset is more than 30 days past due.

 The Group does not use the 'low' credit risk practical expedient.
-As a result, the Group monitors all financial instruments subject to impairment for SICR, except for unrated 'Trade and other receivables' for which a lifetime ECL is always calculated without considering whether SICR has occurred.
+As a result, the Group monitors all financial instruments subject to impairment for SICR, with the exception of trade receivables, as noted.